andreagrisafi/SALTED/README.rst

 Workflow
 --------

 In the following, the interpolation of the electron density of a dataset of 1000 water molecules is considered as an example.
-For that, go in the example folder :code:`examples/water_monomer`.
+For that, go into the example folder :code:`examples/water_monomer`.
 There you will find the file :code:`inp.py`, containing the input parameters of the calculation.

 1) Generate L-SOAP representations up to the maximum angular momentum :code:`-lm` included in the expansion of the scalar field.
 In this case, we need to go up to L=5::